 Lionel is a handsome young kitty.
 He is a short-haired orange mackerel tabby, with a cute dark orange necklace that has a small white “locket” in the middle of his neck; his own natural cute collar.
 He’s a prince in the making!

-Trapped as a wild, young kitten at about 9 weeks, he has been living in his foster home, learning that humans can be very fun and playful with him.
+Trapped as a wild, young kitten at about 9 weeks, he spent a couple years being socialized in a foster home before taking up residency at the Kitten Rescue Sanctuary.
 Lionel absolutely LOVES to chase the laser light, as well as play with wand toys.
 He is a somewhat mild-mannered young man, and though he is not a cuddly lap kitty, he does enjoy being pet and having his ears, chin, and cheeks scratched.
-Occasionally he will jump up on his foster mom’s lap and take a nap.
+Occasionally he will jump up on a lap and take a nap.

 Lionel should do well in a somewhat quiet home, where his human family will play with him often, and engage him in their everyday activities.
 Lionel can be curious and is still learning the ways of a house-cat—and learns by example.
 Having a super friendly kitty friend would encourage Lionel to love on his people as the kitty friend does.
 Lionel tends to be very shy around new people, so it may take him a little while to learn to trust his new family.
 Engaging him in play would surely accelerate this trust.

 If you are interested in learning more about Lionel or in adopting him, please click here to contact the Sanctuary manager, or you may visit our website at www.kittenrescue.org and fill out the Contact Form and ask for him by name.

 If you are unable to send an email to the foster parent through the link included above, please contact us and let us know what kitty you're interested in.
 You may also fill out our adoption questionnaire to speed up the screening process.
 Be sure to name the cat in the CAT PREFERENCE field at the beginning of the questionnaire.
 If the above links aren't live, our contact form and questionnaire are available on our website at www.kittenrescue.org.